 “For example, with a young family, the life insurance payout is best used to pay the bills for living expenses or to pay off debt the family has incurred,” he says.
+This includes debts incurred by the person who passed away, which in some cases will not be forgiven even after their death.
 “It could even be set aside to pay for the kids' college tuition.”

 There are many different things you can do with a life insurance payout.
 Look at the big picture to identify how the funds can support you now, in the near future and in the long term.
 Hill recommends that, in order of priority, you:

 Replace the income or financial contribution you would have received for your daily expenses from the person who passed away.

 Establish an emergency fund.

 A financial advisor might be able to help you get more specific.
 “For example, if the proceeds are provided to a family who is debt-free and the surviving spouse is still able to work, funding a college education account and increasing retirement savings may be the priority,” Kirk illustrates.

 On the other hand, “Maybe the surviving spouse is a stay-at-home parent and carrying mortgage and credit card debt.
 For this family, it may be in their best interest to pay off the debt and use the remaining funds to support day-to-day living expenses.”

 Of course, if you are feeling financially stable and don’t need this money for your immediate expenses, you might even consider making a charitable contribution in honor of the person who passed away.